CodingItWrong/reactnativetesting.io/src/pages/gettingbetter/tutorial.md

 Why is `waitForElementToBeRemoved` needed here but not in `RestaurantList.spec.js`?
 In both cases we need to wait for a Promise to resolve.
 In the test of `RestaurantList`, we can wait for the error message to display.
 But the error message isn't part of `RestaurantRow`; it's outside of it.
 Within a test of `RestaurantRow` in isolation, then, we need something else to wait for.
 What *does* change in the JSX tree that we can wait on?
 We could wait for the text "Delete" to appear again, but instead we wait for "Deleting…" to disappear. `waitForElementToBeRemoved` is the simplest API to do that.

+## More to Come

+The following are already present in [this tutorial's GitHub repo](https://github.com/CodingItWrong/getting-better-expo), and will be added to this tutorial as time allows:

+- A lower-level direct test of `NewRestaurantForm`
+- Refactoring the visuals of the app to use [React Native Paper](https://reactnativepaper.com/) instead of custom styling
+- Updating the data loading to use [React Query](https://tanstack.com/query/v4) instead of `useEffect`, without needing to change the screen's implementation or tests